On the functoriality of marked families: Introduction

-Methods of computational algebra have been applied to the study of Hilbert schemes by several authors.
-As already said above, the use of Gr\"obner bases in this context is natural and has been discussed since \cite{Bayer82,CarraFerro}.
-Indeed, the ideals of a Gr\"obner stratum define points on the same Hilbert scheme and, varying the initial ideal, Gr\"obner strata cover set-theoretically the Hilbert scheme.
-Thus, it is interesting to study whether a Gr\"obner stratum can be equipped by a scheme structure and, if so, how this scheme is embedded in the Hilbert scheme.
+The use of Gr\"obner strata in the study of Hilbert schemes is very natural and has been discussed since \cite{Bayer82,CarraFerro}.
+Indeed, the ideals of a Gr\"obner stratum define points on the same Hilbert scheme and Gr\"obner strata cover set-theoretically the Hilbert scheme.
+Thus, several authors addressed the question whether a Gr\"obner stratum can be equipped by a scheme structure and, if so, how this scheme is embedded in the Hilbert scheme.

 Notari and Spreafico \cite{NotariSpreafico} prove that every Gr\"obner stratum (considering the reverse lexicographic order) is a locally closed subscheme of the support of the Hilbert scheme.
-Lederer \cite{Lederer} obtains a stronger result in the case of Hilbert schemes of points, working in the affine framework.
-He proves that Gr\"obner strata are locally closed subschemes of the Hilbert scheme.
-In \cite{LR}, the authors of the present paper determine combinatorial conditions on the monomial ideal $J$ and on the term ordering that are sufficient to obtain Gr\"obner strata corresponding to open subschemes of the Hilbert scheme.
-However, they also prove that Gr\"obner strata are not sufficient to obtain an open cover of the Hilbert scheme.
-An interesting remark is that all the monomial ideals that satisfy those conditions turn out to be Borel-fixed, i.e.~fixed by the action of the Borel subgroup (while in general the opposite implication does not hold).
-This fact is encouraging, since Borel-fixed ideals play a key role in the study of the Hilbert scheme.
-Indeed, by Galligo's theorem \cite{Galligo}, each component and each intersection of components of the Hilbert scheme contains at least one point corresponding to a scheme defined by a Borel-fixed ideal.
-Moreover, if the characteristic is 0, the notion of Borel-fixed ideal coincide with the notion of strongly stable ideal.
+Lederer \cite{Lederer} obtains a stronger result in the case of Hilbert schemes of points; working in the affine framework, he proves that Gr\"obner strata are locally closed subschemes of the Hilbert scheme.
+In \cite{LR}, the authors of the present paper find suitable conditions on the monomial ideal $J$ and on the term ordering that are sufficient to ensure that the Gr\"obner stratum is an open subscheme of the Hilbert scheme.

-These ideals have many combinatorial properties, so that it is natural to address the question whether these combinatorial properties can play a role analogous to that of term orderings and thus give flat families of ideals larger than Gr\"obner strata.
-This might be more suitable for a local study of Hilbert schemes and at the same time computable by effective procedures such as Gr\"obner strata.
-The key point to reach this aim is a certain procedure of reduction (see Definition \ref{riduzione}) similar to the one used in the computation of a Gr\"obner basis, but which is term order free.
-In fact, by this procedure of reduction, the good properties of each ideal in a marked family are proved and the scheme structure of the marked scheme is defined.
+Nevertheless, Gr\"obner strata are in general not sufficient to obtain an open cover of the Hilbert scheme (see \cite{LR,CioffiRoggero}), while we can obtain such an open cover using marked schemes and exploiting the action of the general linear group on the Hilbert scheme.
+Furthermore, equations defining a $J$-marked scheme can be computed by some algorithmic procedures developed in \cite{CioffiRoggero,BCLR,BLR}.
+The key point is a procedure of polynomial reduction, similar to the one for Gr\"obner bases, but that does not need a term ordering (see Definition \ref{riduzione}).